sagiavinash/flux-standard-data-storage/README.md

 ## Problem

-1. Status data of stored in flux stores is often derived by the values(comparing current value with default values) or based on the events happened until now going against reactive programming.
+1. When multiple actions(same action with different inputs) to data stored in flux stores is prone to query - data mismatch due to race conditions.
-2. When multiple actions(same action with different inputs) to data stored in flux stores is prone to query - data mismatch due to race conditions when same action is triggered multiple times.
+2. Need for a data cache and making it navigable through history.
-3. Need for a data cache and making it navigable through history.
+3. Status of data stored in flux stores is often derived by the values(comparing current value with default values) or based on the events occured until now going against reactive programming.

 ### Design goals

-1. Schema of data stored should be progressively enhanced so that all data accessors are unaffected by changes in store.
+1. Schema of data stored should be progressively enhanced so that all data reads/accessors are unaffected by changes in store.
 2. Should be compliant with existing standards and ecosystem (Do no re-invent the wheel).

 ### Datapoint in a store